sedaro/sedaro-python/sedaro/README.md

     Valid `BlockClassClient`s for Agent Template Branches and Scenario Branches can be found in our redocs [OpenAPI Specification](https://sedaro.github.io/openapi/), by viewing the valid classes in the `blocks` key for the `Template` `PATCH` route.

-    In code editors that support it, intellisense will suggest names for `BlockClassClients`; however, it will currently not distinguish between what is valid on a Agent Template vs a Scenario branch.
-If you try to key into an invalid value, an error will be raised.
+    In code editors that support it, intellisense will suggest names for `BlockClassClients`.
+Pay attention to what is valid for an Agent Template vs a Scenario branch.
+If you key into an invalid value, an error will be raised.

 4. A `BlockClassClient` has several methods: